Sign up to our insiders newsletter and receive 10% off your next order.

-My day job since college has been making the world a better place by building powerful brands for clients we believe in.
-I called my company FreeBird Agency because with a name like that clients can’t be too upset if I’m not able to reply to emails or calls because I’m out of cell range.
+Since college, my day job has been making the world a better place by building powerful brands for clients I believe in.
+My company, FreeBird Agency, embodies my love for nature and freedom.
+With a name like FreeBird, my clients can’t be too upset if I’m not able to reply to emails or calls because I’m out of cellphone range.

-I had been thinking about starting a fly fishing company for a long time.
-I loved the idea because it would force me to get out even more and to start documenting my adventures.
-Last summer when my favourite lucky hat from Jobbies Long Boards in Costa Rica disintegrated after years of wearing I searched high and low for a new lucky hat.
-I wanted it to say adventure, good times, outdoors, fly fishing, connect me to cool places and most of all it had to be lucky.
+I thought about starting a fly fishing company for a long time.
+I loved the idea because it would enable me to go outdoors even more and start documenting our adventures.
+A few years back my favorite hat from Jobbies Long Boards in Costa Rica disintegrated after years of wear.
+I searched high and low for a new lucky hat; I wanted it to say adventure, good times, outdoors, and fly fishing.
+It had to connect me to remarkable places, and most of all, it had to be lucky.

-I hope you enjoy Hook And Vice as much as we have enjoyed creating it.
+We hope you enjoy Hook and Vice as much as we have enjoyed creating it.

 Adventure: We are always up for an adventure.
-Be it deep into the wild or out on the town, as long as it’s an adventure we are in.
+Whether it’s deep in the wild or out on the town, as long as it’s an adventure, we’re in!

 Fly Fishing: We are a fly fishing brand.
 Anything fly fishing we love it.